aminography/PrimeDatePicker/README.md

 BaseThemeFactory themeFactory = new LightThemeFactory();

-PrimeCalendar today = new JapaneseCalendar();  // Causes a Japanese date picker, also today as the starting date
+PrimeCalendar today = new JapaneseCalendar();  // To show a date picker with Japanese dates, also today as the starting date

 PrimeDatePicker datePicker = PrimeDatePicker.Companion.dialogWith(today)  // or bottomSheetWith(today)
     .pickSingleDay(callback)           // Passing callback is optional, can be set later using setDayPickCallback()